ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ---

-##  Flag 6 – What temporary folder path was excluded from Windows Defender scanning
+## :triangular_flag_on_post: Flag 6 – What temporary folder path was excluded from Windows Defender scanning

 **Finding**:  The temp folder was excluded from Windows Defender at `2025-11-19T18:49:27.6830204Z`.